dandisy/webcore/README.md

 * As Admin App (no public site in frontend)

-run these command in your terminal, if you have schema model file
+run these command in your console, if you have schema model file

 (change YourModel to the name of your model to be generate )